ember-template-lint/ember-template-lint/docs/rule/require-valid-alt-text.md

 Numbers are not considered valid alt text, and this rule disallows using only numbers in alt text.

+If `src` has a dynamic value, `alt` must also have a dynamic value.
+If `src` changes and `alt` does not, the alternative text is no longer describing the content correctly.

 This rule **forbids** the following:

 ```hbs